-Description This command creates the context to configure RADIUS server parameters for 802.1x network access control on the 7750 SR router.
+Description This command creates the context to configure RADIUS server parameters for 802.1x network access control on the router.

-NOTE: The RADIUS server configured under the config>system>security>dot1x>radius-plcy context authenticates clients who get access to the data plane of the 7750 SR as opposed to the RADIUS server configured under the config>system>radius context which authenticates CLI login users who get access to the management plane of the 7750 SR.
+NOTE: The RADIUS server configured under the config>system>security>dot1x>radius-plcy context authenticates clients who get access to the data plane of the routeras opposed to the RADIUS server configured under the config>system>radius context which authenticates CLI login users who get access to the management plane of the router.